-Paddington Square, our prestigious commercial office, retail and leisure project will provide 350,000 square feet of light-filled, high tech headquarter office space with 80,000 square feet of curated leisure and retail offerings.
+Paddington Square, the Renzo Piano designed commercial office, retail and leisure scheme provides approximately 350,000 square feet of light-filled, high tech headquarter offices with approximately 80,000 square feet of curated leisure and retail offerings.
 A new public piazza will connect the scheme and West London's highest rooftop bar and dining experience is planned with views across the City skyline and Hyde Park.
+Practical completion on the offices was achieved in December 2022.
+The retail areas on the ground floor and below are being completed in the first half of 2023, with the Transport for London's new Bakerloo line ticket hall following suit during the year.